-We have audited the accompanying consolidated statements of financial position of Pharvaris N.V. (formerly Pharvaris B.V.) and its subsidiaries (the "Company") as of December 31, 2020 and 2019, and the related consolidated statements of profit or loss and other comprehensive income, of changes in equity, and of cash flows for each of the three years in the period ended December 31, 2020, including the related notes (collectively referred to as the "consolidated financial statements").
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2020 and 2019, and the results of its operations and its cash flows for each of the three years in the period ended December 31, 2020 in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+We have audited the accompanying consolidated statements of financial position of Pharvaris B.V. and its subsidiaries (the "Company") as of December 31, 2019, 2018 and January 1, 2018, and the related consolidated statements of profit or loss and other comprehensive income (loss), changes in equity and cash flows for the two years in the period ended December 31, 2019, including the related notes (collectively referred to as the "consolidated financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2019, 2018 and January 1, 2018, and the results of its operations and its cash flows for the two years in the period ended December 31, 2019 in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.